Charter Boat Fees and Taxes

 Sergio Beszonoff: “I have to include a check for $106 for each one of the citations.”

-Needless to say, all the registration fees — and now $1250 fines — have Sergio feeling sunk.
+Needless to say, all the registration fees and taxes have Sergio feeling sunk.

-Well, Howard, delivery drivers don’t have a license for every city they stop in.
+Well, Howard, delivery drivers don’t have to have a license for every city they stop in.
 Do boat owners have to have one?

-Howard Finkelstein: “This is actually a complicated legal issue and begins with interstate commerce.
-Yes, a government agency can force a charter boat to pay to dock at a public marina.
-And the difference between a boat and a delivery operator like Uber, they are not being taxed right now, but cities could try to tax delivery operators in the future and legally may be able to get away with it.”
+Howard Finkelstein: “This is actually a complicated legal issue, and it begins with interstate commerce.
+Yes, a government agency can force a charter boat to pay to dock at a public marina, and the difference between a boat and a delivery operator like Uber, they are not being taxed right now, but cities could try to tax delivery operators in the future and legally may be able to get away with it.”

 We contacted Miami Beach.
 A spokesperson wrote, “Those commercial operations transpiring at the marina would be deemed a charter operation that requires the issuance of a City of Miami Beach business tax.”